 Mom Bucks Ideas for Rewards

 Okay, now that you’ve figured how your kid can make mom bucks, let’s talk about what is sure to be their favorite part—the rewards!
-Probably the easiest thing to do is to create a rewards chart that lists approximately 10 things your child can exchange mom bucks for.
+Probably the easiest thing to do is to create a reward chart for kids that lists approximately 10 things your child can exchange mom bucks for.

 Here are some mom bucks ideas to consider: